Skip to content

 features.social_providers.enabledWhich providers are active for this tenant

-features.social_providers.behaviorAccount linking and registration behavior
+features.social_providers.behaviorAccount-linking and registration behavior

 features.social_providers.{provider}.client_idTriggers Tier 2 mode for this provider